C. G. Conn: Conn's other enterprises

-Carl D. Greenleaf and C. G. Conn, Ltd., 1915-1949
+Carl D. Greenleaf and C. G. Conn, Ltd., 1915–1949

 Carl Greenleaf was president of Conn from 1915 to 1949.
 The new company was incorporated with public stock offerings under the name C. G. Conn Ltd. and the Conn trademark was updated to the official name of the new company.
 Greenleaf was an astute businessman, very sensitive to the market trends of the industry.
 While president, Greenleaf was noting the gradual extinction of the small town brass band, and of the big touring bands such as the Sousa band.
 To shore up the future market for band instruments, he undertook to promote band programs in schools and colleges.
 He proceeded to develop a close relationship and communications between the industry and music educators.
 His collaboration with educators such as Joseph E. Maddy and T.P.
 Giddings helped introduce band music into public schools.
 Greenleaf organized the first national band contest in 1923 and helped make possible the founding of the National Music Camp at Interlochen, Michigan.
 In 1928 he founded a Conn National School of Music which trained hundreds of school band directors, and this in turn helped spur the development of music programs in schools and communities across the United States.

 Under Greenleaf's leadership the company converted distribution from mail-order to retail dealers and expanded its product line through acquisitions.
 C. G. Conn founded the Continental Music retail subsidiary in 1923 which, at the height of its success, included a chain of over 30 music stores.
 During the 1920s C. G. Conn owned the Elkhart Band Instrument Company (1923–27), the Leedy Company (1929–55), a manufacturer of percussion, and 49.9% of the stock of the retailer H. & A. Selmer (1923–27).
 Conn purchased the drum manufacturer Ludwig and Ludwig, the instrument import/retail operation of the Carl Fischer company, and accordion manufacturer Soprani in 1929.
 From 1940 to 1950 the company owned the Haddorff Piano Company, and from 1941 to 1942 the Straube Piano Company.

 Greenleaf expanded and upgraded C. G. Conn's plant to increase production and developed new lines of wind instruments to sell.
 By 1917, using a new hydraulic expansion process which Greenleaf introduced to the plant, the assembly-line work force had increased to 550 employees who were turning out about 2500 instruments a month.
-In 1917 C. G. Conn introduced the Pan American brand for its second-line instruments, forming the Pan American Band Instrument Company subsidiary in 1919 and moving production of second-line instruments to the old Angledile Scale factory later that year.
+In 1917 C. G. Conn introduced the Pan American brand for its second-line instruments, forming the Pan American Band Instrument Company subsidiary in 1919 and moving production of second-line instruments to the old Angledile Scale factory, which had been transferred to the new company among Conn's other assets, later that year.
 In 1930 the Pan American company was absorbed by C. G. Conn, with C. G. Conn retaining and utilizing the Pan American brand for its second-line instruments until 1955.